The Directors have pleasure in presenting the Annual Report of the

 The Bank has put in place a Compliance Policy, based on the guidelines

 of Reserve Bank of India.
-The Compliance Department headed by Chief
+The Compliance Department is having a Chief

-Compliance Officer monitors the compliance functions.
+Compliance Officer who monitors the compliance functions.
 It ensures the

 implementation of the statutory / regulatory guidelines coming into